SamanDaneshvar/pan18ap/README.md

 Once you have your Python installation up and running, you can continue to the [next section](#installation), to set up my code on your computer.

-In my code, I have tried to include some additional comments, explanations, and references that would make things a bit more clear to a novice programmer.
+In my code, I have tried to include some additional explanations and references in the comments, that would make things a bit more clear to a novice programmer.

 ## Installation
 ### Requirements

 ### Dataset